CoalaWeb/coalaweb-docs/docs/joomla/tips/browser-cache.md

 > Please clear your **Browser Cache** and also take a look at the extension's various configuration options to see whats new and allow any updates to catch up.

-<span class="alert" markdown="1">Up until recently this message would have also mentioned clearing your <strong>Joomla Cache</strong> but CoalaWeb extensions now take care of that for you while they are being updated.</div>
+<div class="uk-alert">Up until recently this message would have also mentioned clearing your <strong>Joomla Cache</strong> but CoalaWeb extensions now take care of that for you while they are being updated.</div>

 If after reading the message mentioned above you have one of the following questions then you are in the right place.